 If you are a regular in your kitchen, then chances are you know exactly how frustrating opening a can can be.
 While sometimes you are able to get the can open without any incident, other times the can opener either stalls, forcing you to open the rest of the can yourself through brute force or it simply doesn’t work on the can.
 It is difficult to see which one would be worse, since while not being able to get the can open at all can be very frustrating, getting it open partway and cutting yourself while prying it ope the rest of the way could be even worse, not to mention potentially dangerous to your health.
 Conventional can openers are just frustrating things and that is ultimately why the market response to the OneTouch can opener has been so great.

-For under $36, you can get your hands on this cool kitchen gadget, allowing you to kiss the days of frustrating can opening goodbye!
+For under $40, you can get your hands on this cool kitchen gadget, allowing you to kiss the days of frustrating can opening goodbye!
 The can opener itself is shaped like a large remote control and this large surface area allows it to interact directly with the can on a number of different fronts; something you would never be able to do with the old can openers that most people still own today.
-The can opener’s large surface area gives it the versatility to use the one touch system to open any can of any size.
+The can opener’s large surface area gives it the versatility to use the one-touch system to open any can of any size.
 Previously the biggest knock on automatic can openers was that they did not accommodate size very well, but this is a thing of the past as far as the one touch can opener is concerned.

 There are drawbacks, however.
 For one, the can opener is operated by battery power.
 Although one set of batteries can get you through opening 100 cans, you’ll still have the added expense of batteries.
 If you open one or two cans a day (people that use a lot of canned goods in their cooking might achieve this), that one set of batteries can last anywhere from two months to well over a year.
 So, maybe it isn’t that bad after all.
 To improve your return on investment (ROI), you can use rechargeable batteries and extend the value of the batteries even further.

 Another that I found is that it can be a little hard to figure out at first.
-It took me quite awhile to get it to open one can.
-Of course, after using it for awhile, it will probably become second nature.
+It took me quite a while to get it to open one can.
+Of course, after using it for a while, it will probably become second nature.
 But for those who get frustrated easily, this might not be the can opener for you.

-Now on the the best feature of the one touch can opener.
+Now on the best feature of the one touch can opener.
 Rather than leaving something sharp and potentially dangerous, the can opener leaves something that would not even cut a balloon ball open!
 That is simply remarkable and it is perhaps the biggest and most welcome surprise that came out of the development of the one touch can opener.
 Now, you can get a manual can opener that does this, but I haven’t had much luck with those, returning all of them back to the store.

-I give it a 3 out of 5 stars — the frustration factor was a bit much for me and I don’t like the added cost of batteries — I’d always need to keep a manual on hand in case they ran out and I didn’t have backup.
+I give it a 3 out of 5 chefs — the frustration factor was a bit much for me and I don’t like the added cost of batteries — I’d always need to keep a manual on hand in case they ran out and I didn’t have a backup.
 However, I think this might be a good choice for people who have a hard time using manual can openers.